Long Way Home (Dokken album)

 Long Way Home is the eighth studio album by American heavy metal band Dokken, released in the spring of 2002.
 It is the only Dokken album which features Europe guitarist John Norum and the first featuring bassist Barry Sparks.

-One of the songs on the album, "Heart Full of Soul", is a cover version of the 1965 single by the English rock band The Yardbirds.
+One of the songs on the album, "Heart Full of Soul", is a cover version of the 1965 single by The Yardbirds.
 The song was written by Graham Gouldman of the band 10cc.

 As of 2011, Long Way Home has sold 410,000 copies worldwide.

 Alternate versions of the album cover featured a special lighting effect around the body of the model.